 DESIGN Finland is one of the world's leading countries in design.
-Finnish design combines practicality and functionality, a solution-focused approach, and equality.
+Finnish design combines practicality and functionality, a solution-focused approach and equality.
 Furniture, glass and ceramics have been traditionally strong areas of Finnish design.
-Industrial design grew in the 70s and Finland was one of its forerunners.
+Finland was one of the forerunners of industrial design as it grew in the 70s.
 In 2012, Helsinki was the World Design Capital, and in 2014 it was named UNESCO's City of Design.